ChaithraNagraj/Book-Store-Application/README.md

 The **business-to-customer** aspect of **electronic commerce (_e-commerce_)** is the most visible business use of the ***World Wide Web***.
 The primary goal of an e-commerce site is to ***sell books*** and ***services online*** and the project deals with developing an e-commerce website for **Online Book Store**.
 It provides the user with a catalog of different books available for purchase in the store.
 In order to facilitate online purchase a shopping cart is provided to the user.

 ### Development Team

 1. Arjun Chakraborty
-2. C Sai Kavya
-3. Chaithra BN
+2. Chaithra BN
-4. Hemanth kumar r
+3. Hemanth kumar r
+4. Karthik Kante
 5. Pallavi Kumari
 6. Ramesh A
+7. Sai Datta
-7. Venkata Ganapathi k
+8. Venkata Ganapathi k
-8. Vinod Kumar
+9. Vinod Kumar

 ### Overview of Online Book Store Application: